Seattle Nursing Home Lawyers

 Neglect means a pattern of conduct or inaction by a person or entity with a duty of care that fails to provide the goods and services that maintain physical or mental health of a vulnerable adult, or that fails to avoid or prevent physical or mental harm or pain to a vulnerable adult; or an act or omission by a person or entity with a duty of care that demonstrates a serious disregard of consequences of such a magnitude as to constitute a clear and present danger to the vulnerable adult’s health, welfare, or safety.

-If you see signs that any of these situations are happening to your family member or loved one in a nursing home or facility, you should contact us and discuss your concerns.
+If you see signs that any of these situations are happening to your family member or loved one in a nursing home or facility, you should contact a lawyer to discuss your concerns.

 What to do About Elder Abuse and Neglect